lloydwilliams/java-apm/payroll/README.md

 Use `run-payroll.sh` to start the Springboot microservice.
+This uses Java JDK 11.
+Install the JDK and modify the script to set or remove the JAVA_HOME variable.

 Use `curl_payroll_2.sh` to send two test messages.
+This is using [CURL](https://linuxize.com/post/curl-command-examples/) which you may need to install separately.